gdsfactory/gdsfactory/docs/component_intro.md

-Now that you have installed gf.lets create your first component.
+Now that you have installed gdsfactory lets create your first component.

 You'll need to keep 3 windows open: